mrhdias/nim-libgd/README.md

 Work in progress...

-I have tested with the 0.19.6 version of Nim and Linux
+This library has been tested with Nim v0.20.0 (1.0 RC) on Linux

 ## Example of Usage